paulcollett/vue-ico/README.md

 **Configure webpack to support "tree-shaking"** to remove _dead code_ (and unused icons)

-When using babel as you JS loader, make sure we're not compiling to commonjs modules by passing `{ modules: false }` as an option.
+When using babel as your JS loader, make sure we're not compiling to commonjs modules by passing `{ modules: false }` as an option.
 ```JS
 presets: [ ['es2015', { modules: false }] ]
 ```